 With Hewlett Packard hp 315 PhotoSmart® Digital Camera attached.

-A stable camera platform for use with inexpensive auto-wind 35mm cameras, digital cameras, or waterproof cameras.
+A stable camera platform for use with water-resistant or water-proof digital cameras.
 A 3-channel radio is recommended to control the rudder, speed control, and camera shutter.
 With a 2-channel radio, you can "Y" connect the shutter servo to the rudder servo to take photos while sitting still in the water.
-It has the same hull and running gear as the Vac-U-Tug Jr. and includes a Camera Mounting Deck and Universal Shutter Linkage Hardware with all deck and running hardware made of brass, aluminum, or stainless steel.
+It has the same hull and running gear as the Vac-U-Tug and includes a Camera Mounting Deck and Universal Shutter Linkage Hardware with all deck and running hardware made of brass, aluminum, or stainless steel.
 With this boat, you can take water-level photos of lakefront real estate, nature scenes, or your club's watercraft.
 Camera and Radio/Electronics are not included.
-Use the radio gear from your "Vac-U-Tug, Jr." to operate this craft.
+Use the radio gear from your "Vac-U-Tug" to operate this craft.

-To complete this Camera Hull kit, you will need: ADULT SUPERVISION, 2 ounces of 6 or 15-minute epoxy, medium CA glue, (Regular or non-toxic model cement will work fine but CA "super glue" is needed for the end joint of the rubber rub rail) electric drill with bit assortment, screwdrivers including a tiny Phillips screwdriver for servo screws, scissors, hobby knife or Xacto® knife, 20 to 30 ounces of ballast weights (a carton of 5,000 BB’s or lead shot work well), pencil, masking tape, light sewing-machine oil, two short cans of model spray paint or non-toxic type brush paints compatible with plastic, and a camera that weighs 16 ounces (one pound) or less with its shutter button mounted on its top.
+To complete this Camera Hull kit, you will need: ADULT SUPERVISION, 2 ounces of 6 or 15-minute epoxy, medium CA glue, (Regular or non-toxic model cement will work fine but CA "super glue" is needed for the end joint of the rubber rub rail) electric drill with bit assortment, screwdrivers including a tiny Phillips screwdriver for servo screws, scissors, hobby knife or Xacto® knife, 20 to 30 ounces of ballast weights (a carton of 5,000 BB’s or lead shot work well), pencil, masking tape, light sewing-machine oil, plastic-friendly model spray paint or non-toxic type polyester brush paints compatible with plastic, and a camera that weighs 16 ounces (one pound) or less with its shutter button mounted on its top and tripod screw mount on the bottom.

 To complete the radio-controlled camera boat, you will also need:

 A three channel surface frequency radio with two standard servos.
+2.4 GHz radios are preferred so you don't have frequency conflicts with other RC boats on the lake.
 These let you control the shutter of the camera with the third channel.
+Many pistol radios are 3 channel for roughly the same price as a 2-channel.

 A two-channel AM radio, (rudder & throttle), with two servos can be made to work with a servo Y connector, connecting the shutter servo to the rudder servo to take a photo at extreme right or left rudder. (for example)